Skip to content

 [app]

-environment = "development" # development, production
+environment = "development" # development, staging, production

 debug = true